godotengine/godot-docs/classes/class_array.rst

 - void  **invert**  **(** **)**

-Reverse the order of the elements in the array (so first element will now be the last).
+Reverse the order of the elements in the array (so first element will now be the last) and return reference to the array.

 .. _class_Array_pop_back: